 There are many ways they can do this, but one of them is by helping other homeowners within that same catchment area improve their situation, i.e. by replacing their septic tank with more efficient sewage treatment plants.

-(A definition of a developer can include anyone from a homeowner wanting to extend their property up to a national house builder)
+(The definition of a developer can include anyone from a homeowner wanting to extend their property up to a national house builder)

 Yes, the tank itself has a 15 year warranty and all of the serviceable parts come with a 3 year warranty which is provided by the manufacturer, Graf.